 A precious metal certainly as long standing as gold, silver makes for a beautiful and inexpensive wedding ring.
 However, it is also soft and temperamental.
 Exposure to the elements - even the natural acidity levels of your skin - can cause it to tarnish, so if silver is your preference it can be a good idea to get your ring rhodium plated to give it more longevity and make it less likely to stain your skin!

 Romantic Rose Gold

 Popular in the Victorian era, rose gold is a classic romantic choice.
 As with other gold rings the higher the carat the softer the ring, but it is also worth remembering that with a higher carat the less pink your ring will be (due to the absence of other metal traces such as copper.)
-If you want a ring with real vintage style you can do no better than rose gold!
+If you want a real vintage style you can do no better than a rose gold wedding ring!